gigimushroom/system_programming/parser/README.md

   results = []
   for each atom in seq:
     r = parse_atom(atom)
+    # We requires all atoms in seq match!
+    if r is None, Fail
-    add r to results if not None
+    add r to results
   return results

 ```

+#### Parser has 2 part:
+- Defined above, parsing the input to AST.
+- Convert the tree to the regex API format in string.

-4. Start pattern matching:
+### Start pattern matching
 - `eval` converts the API string format to actual functions.
 - Use the provided compiled lambdas, like `alt`, `star`, `lit`, etc.
 - Return a set of reminders from the matches.

+### Pick result
-5. Among the reminders, find the smallest reminder, return the longest match word.
+Among the reminders, find the smallest reminder, return the longest match word.

-## Study Section 1
+## Case Study
 ### Choose start symbol and patterns
 ```
 RE => seq RE | seq